moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 ## Testing

+It's essential to ensure that the code is tested thoroughly and of high quality.
-Code must be thoroughly tested with quality.
-Techniquies such as unit tests, and integration tests are enforced, and property-based and formal verification are very encouraged.
+Techniques such as unit tests and integration tests are strictly enforced, and it's highly encouraged to use property-based and formal verification methods.

 > Tests should be written, not only to verify correctness of the target code,
 > but to be comprehensively reviewed by other programmers.
 Therefore, for